trailofbits/pypi-transparency/peps/pep-xxxx.rst

   distribution file they host.
 This means the storage requirements depend on the number of distribution files hosted by the index, and the cryptographic algorithm used to sign the inclusion proofs.
-Ed25519 signatures are ~X bytes, whereas ML-KEM signatures are ~Y bytes.
+Ed25519 signatures are ~X bytes, whereas ML-DSA signatures are ~Y bytes.
 For reference, as of April 2026, PyPI hosts around 21 million distribution files.
 This means PyPI would need an approximately A-B GB of extra storage, depending on the chosen cryptographic algorithm.
 Assuming ~N new packages per year, this would mean an ~Z GB increase